 The staff use teacher assessment throughout the time your child is at the school.
 These continuous assessments are also used to inform both teachers and parents of the progress of each child and to support their educational development.
-Pupils will be assessed in the first half term of school and again at the end of reception against the Early Learning Goals using The Foundation Stage Profile.
+Pupils will be assessed in the first half term of school and again at the end of Reception against the Early Learning Goals using The Foundation Stage Profile.
 This leads children on to the National Curriculum.

-Children's reading is assessed through teacher observations Pira (Progress in reading assessment) Puma (Progress in maths assessment) and Salford reading Tests Termly,

-Phonics Reading Test end Year 1
+Children's reading is assessed through teacher observations Pira (Progress in reading assessment) Tests.
+The statutory Phonics Reading Test is carried out at the end of Year 1 and Year 2 children are assessed in SATs.